 Today, lucky me in London, when lunch came around, I ran to buy myself a Buddha Bowl (Big Buddha, please!).
 It definitely made for a silent meal since I didn’t put down my fork or stop chewing.
 Inspired by the fusing of cuisines (though this recipe does absolutely no justice to the actual Buddha Bowl), I created my own borderless vegetarian plate for dinner.
 Shiitake mushrooms – spinach – halloumi cheese.

 This dish is meant to be enjoyed “family style” or “tapas style” (whichever cuisine are you leaning towards).
 Given that there’s no real precise way to cook this dish, I’ve detailed it out only as need be.
 Feel free to use up all the left over spinach in your fridge, however much that may be.
 Go ahead and toss in an entire box of shiitake mushrooms.
 Love halloumi cheese?
 Add a few more slices!

-- One bunch of spinach, thoroughly washed
+- 1 bunch spinach - thoroughly washed

 - Sprinkle of sea salt

 - Drops of olive oil

 To cook the spinach and the shiitake mushrooms, heat the olive oil in a wok over medium high heat.
 Once the oil is hot, add the shiitake mushrooms and gently sauté for about 4 minutes.